Marine Corps Base Camp Pendleton: Post-World War II

 Preservation of Camp Pendleton heritage and Marine Corps history is ongoing.
-The original ranch house has been declared a National Historic Site as well as the Las Flores Adobe.
+The original ranch house as well as the Las Flores Adobe have been declared a National Historic Site.

 21st century

 The base's diverse geography, spanning over 125000 acre, plays host to year-round training for Marines in addition to all other branches of the U.S. military.
 Amphibious and sea-to-shore training takes place at several key points along the base's 17 mi of coastline.
 The main base is in the Mainside Complex, at the southeastern end of the base, and the remote northern interior is an impact area.
 Daytime population is around 100,000.
-Recruits from nearby Marine Corps Recruit Depot, San Diego spend four weeks at Pendleton's Edson Range receiving field training; after graduating from recruit training, newly minted Marines return to the base's School of Infantry for further training.
+Recruits from nearby Marine Corps Recruit Depot, San Diego spend four weeks at Pendleton's Edson Range receiving field training; after graduating from recruit training, newly minted infantry Marines return to the base's School of Infantry for further training.

 Camp Pendleton remains the last major undeveloped portion of the California coastline south of Santa Barbara, save for a few relatively small state parks.
 In 2015 the site was proposed for a large civilian airport.

 Since August 2004, Camp Pendleton has been one of five locations in the Department of Defense to operate the Standard Terminal Automation Replacement System (STARS) air radar.
 The STARS radar allows the facility to simulate air traffic for training purposes.

 Camp Pendleton's five-man color guard has participated in many sporting events in San Diego and at the 1996 Republican National Convention, accompanying national anthem performers.
 Among the more famous performers who were accompanied by the Camp Pendleton color guard have been Frankie Laine, Herb Alpert, Wilson Phillips, Jewel, Trisha Yearwood and the Dixie Chicks, all of whom had performed the National Anthem at either a World Series game, Super Bowl, or, in Wilson Phillips' case, a Major League Baseball All-Star Game that was played at what is now SDCCU Stadium.